Public Sector Commission - Information statement

 Fees and charges

-Under the FOI Act, no application fee or charges apply if you are seeking personal information that is just about you.
+Under the FOI Act, no application fee or charge applies if you are seeking personal information that is just about you.

-Charge for time taken dealing with the application $30 per hour
+Time taken dealing with the application$30 an hour

-Charge for time in transcribing information from a tape, film or computer $30 per hour
+Transcribing information from a tape, film or computer$30 an hour

 Notice of decision

-We will notify you of our decision as soon as possible and in any case, within 45 calendar days of receipt of the application.
+We notify you of our decision as soon as possible but no later than 45 calendar days after receiving your application.

 • reasons for deleting any matter or refusing access to any matter